mviereck/x11docker/README.md

 Using hardware acceleration can degrade or break container isolation.
 Look at table in section "Security".

 Known to work with AMD and Intel onboard chips using open source drivers.
 Test reports with different setups of graphics cards and drivers are appreciated. x11docker shares all files in `/dev/dri` with docker container.
-Different setups may need additional other files and maybe some graphics drivers to be installed in image, too.
+Different setups may need additional other files to be shared and maybe some graphics drivers to be installed in image, too.

 #Pulseaudio sound support
 x11docker supports pulseaudio sound over tcp with option `--pulseaudio`.
 For this to use, package `pulseaudio` needs to be installed on host and in docker image.